 Patch Adams (1998) is a Very Loosely Based on a True Story film directed by Tom Shadyac and starring Robin Williams as Hunter "Patch" Adams, a medical student who wants to treat people, not just diseases.
 To do this, he bucks authority, dresses up as a clown, and acts silly and (on occasion) unprofessionally.
 Also features Philip Seymour Hoffman in a smaller role as Patch's roommate.

-The movie centres largely around Adam's clashing with the old guard of medicine over how to treat patients.
-Specifically their cold and detached bedside manner.
-Patch argues they need to be more involved with the person and not treat them as another statistic, whilst his superiors point out that getting emotionally involved helps neither doctor nor patient.
+The movie centres largely around Adams's clashing with the old guard of medicine over how to treat patients, specifically their cold and detached bedside manner.
+Patch argues they need to be more involved with the patients and not treat them as another statistic, whilst his superiors point out that getting emotionally involved helps neither doctor nor patient.

 This film contains examples of: